Leave No Trace by Mindy Mejia (Suspense)

-Bella Reads and Reviews Books received a free copy of this book from the publisher via NetGalley in exchange for an honest review.
+Bella Reads and Reviews received a free ARC from the publisher via NetGalley with a request for an honest review.

 Leave No Trace will be released on September 4, 2018, and is available for pre-order.